-Linux Foundation events are an excellent way to get to know the community and share your ideas and the work that you are doing and we strongly encourage first-time speakers to submit talks for our events.
-In the instance that you aren’t sure about your abstract, reach out to us and we will be more than happy to work with you on your proposal.
+Linux Foundation events are an excellent way to get to know the community and share your ideas and the work you are doing, and we strongly encourage first-time speakers to submit talks for our events.
+If you aren’t sure about your abstract, reach out to us, and we will be more than happy to work with you on your proposal.

 Code of Conduct